cyberstudio/cybsi-cloud-sdk/docs/user/install.rst

 Latest version and its dependencies
 -----------------------------------------------
-We host SDK on private PyPI registry.
+We host SDK on PyPI registry.

 To install it from registry, simply run the following command in your terminal of choice: